-2018 has been an AMAZING year for new additions to our equipment list.
-We have updated our video cameras, lighting, audio recording tools, monitors, and drones, as well as adding two Gimbals, a Midi Controller Keyboard (to make beautiful music) and a huge variety of other improvements to our production kits.
+The past few years have been AMAZING for new additions to our equipment list.
+We have updated our video cameras, lighting, audio recording tools, monitors, drones, motor-controlled sliders, teleprompter, as well as adding two Gimbals, a Midi Controller Keyboard (to make beautiful music) and a huge variety of other improvements to our production kits.

 photo credits: Akai

-The latest update to our arsenal of video production tools came late in 2018.
 The Akai MPK249 Midi Controller Keyboard is an amazing tool for writing, performing, and recording music beds and foley effects.
 Coupled with Logic Pro X, this is going to streamline the authoring process as well as to provide thousands of new soundscape opportunities.
-Of all of the updates in 2018, this one is the most fulfilling in what it will enable us to produce.
+Of all of the recent updates, this one is the most fulfilling in what it will enable us to produce.
 Without good sound and music, a video project falls flat.
 This keyboard has semi-weighted keys, world class drum pads, and industry-standard Virtual Instruments.
 It controls major functions of Logic Pro and really streamlines the process and quality of the music we author for our projects.

 photo credits: Zoom